awsteiner/o2scl/doc/o2scl/sphinx/solve.rst

 written in the second or third form above.
-For example, :ref:`root_brent_gsl <root_brent_gsl>` is originally a bracketing routine of the form :cpp:func:`root::solve_bkt()`, but calls to either :cpp:func:`root::solve()` or :cpp:func:`root::solve_de()` will attempt to automatically bracket the function given the initial guess that is provided.
+For example, :ref:`root_brent_gsl <root_brent_gsl>` is originally a bracketing routine of the form :cpp:func:`root::solve_bkt()`, but calls to either :cpp:func:`o2scl::root::solve()` or :cpp:func:`o2scl::root::solve_de()` will attempt to automatically bracket the function given the initial guess that is provided.
 Of course, it is frequently most efficient to use the solver in the way it was intended.

 Multi-dimensional solvers
 -------------------------